m9r1a/ev1527Decoder/README.md

 # ev1527Decoder
-this project decode ev1527 message by using rxb13 receiver.
+this project decode ev1527 messageS by using rxb13 receiver.

-this for hardware specification please review ev1527DecoderF103.ioc
+for hardware specifications please review ev1527DecoderF103.ioc

-project specification :
+project specifications :

 use timer2 at 36mhz clock. if you want to use another timer please modify these two function in ev1527 library: